 Allie grew up in Morehead, Kentucky and attended Morehead State University.
 She graduated with a Bachelor’s of Science in Health Promotion from the College of Kinesiology, Health, and Imaging Sciences.
 Allie was also honored with the 2016 Outstanding Kinesiology, Health, and Imaging Sciences Undergraduate Student award.
 She is currently pursuing her Master of Arts in Wellness Promotion through Morehead State University.
 Allie is thrilled to begin her professional career working in a role that combines two of her greatest passions: youth and community education.

-Jasmine Douglas is the Community Outreach Specialist for the Georgia Prevention Project.
-In this role she is responsible for creating and maintaining community partnerships, providing education about meth, heroin, and prescription drug misuse and abuse in schools, and overseeing our Teen Advisory Council (TAC) program.
+Macie Norris is the Community Outreach Specialist for the Georgia Prevention Project.
+In this role she is responsible for creating and maintaining community partnerships, providing education about substance misuse in schools, and overseeing our Teen Advisory Council (TAC) Program.

 Before joining GPP full-time, Macie worked as the Program Intern for the Georgia Prevention Project.
 She assisted in the coordination of activities within the Teen Advisory Council Program, helped maintain partnerships with student and community-based organizations, and participated in community events, summits, and conferences on behalf of GPP.